luciusmagn/magnusi.tech/posts/stories.md

 Eventually, the restrictions are lifted from deliveries, so they can get some basic stuff delivered to them, although money is short at first until they figure out that they can each do little jobs over the internet in their respective fields to earn a little money.
-But still, it is only a little money and neither of them was particularly (maybe one of them perma-broke, and the other slow high-earner (not getting paid that often, but it is a bigger amount), slow spender?), so they have to figure out how to budget for food and for other things they need.
+But still, it is only a little money and neither of them was particularly rich (maybe one of them perma-broke, and the other slow high-earner (not getting paid that often, but it is a bigger amount), slow spender?), so they have to figure out how to budget for food and for other things they need.

-When the wolf is from the door, so to speak, a way is opened for more high-level issues and things to consider.
+When the wolf is away from the door, so to speak, a way is opened for more high-level issues and things to consider.
 One of them is boredom and how to deal with it.
 Eventually, they figure out that something new they can do know is transfer skills, the woman teaches the man some of the things she can do, and so does the man.
 They also both pick up new, more nature-bound hobbies, for example gardening,